sei-protocol/sei-cosmwasm/packages/sei-cosmwasm/README.md

 ## Functionality

-Currently, Sei Bindings support query and message support for the sei custom modules Oracle, Dex, and Epoch.
+Currently, Sei Bindings support query and message support for the sei custom modules Oracle, Dex, Epoch and TokenFactory.
 The supported functionality includes the following:

 - Oracle
     - Query